antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 | Subscription Length | 1 Month |
 | Billing Frequency | Monthly |

-After activating the subscription, I disabled recurring billing to ensure that the trial would expire automatically rather than converting into a paid subscription.
+After the trial was activated, recurring billing was configured to cancel automatically when the trial expires.

 ![Renewal Settings](screenshots/intune-trial-renewal-settings.png)

+---

+# Activating the Trial

-Once the configuration had been reviewed, I selected **Start Free Trial**.
+Select **Start Free Trial**.

-Microsoft provisioned the licence and confirmed that the Microsoft Intune Plan 1 Trial had been successfully added to the tenant.
+After a few moments Microsoft confirms that the Microsoft Intune Plan 1 Trial has been successfully added to the tenant.

-At this point, the licensing requirements for Microsoft Intune had been completed successfully.

 ![Microsoft Intune Trial Activated](screenshots/intune-trial-activated.png)